CarletonComputerScienceSociety/website/content/news/2024-2025/2024-10-29-carleton-computer-science-society-levy-referendum.md

 <br/>

-## How does our proposed levy compare to other societies?
+## How Does Our Proposed Levy Compare to Other Societies?

 Many other student societies collect significantly larger levies, providing them with hundreds of thousands of dollars in funding annually.
 In comparison, our proposed levy of $2.50 per term, applied to 2,214 full-time Computer Science students (2023-2024), would raise approximately $11,000 per year.
 This modest amount would allow us to sustain and expand our services while keeping costs affordable for students.